-6. A fee of no more than twelve dollars plus sixty-six cents sales tax may be charged for an inspection and the issuance of the certificate of inspection.
-Eleven dollars labor plus sales tax for labor, plus one dollar for certificate.
+6. A fee of no more than fourteen dollars plus sixty-six cents sales tax may be charged for an inspection and the issuance of the certificate of inspection.
+Eleven dollars labor plus sales tax for labor, plus three dollars for certificate.

 7. When a vehicle is presented for annual inspection, the vehicle title, bill of origin, notarized bill of sale, valid certificate of registration, or valid temporary certificate will be compared to the vehicle identification number found on the vehicle.
 The inspector mechanic will also verify current insurance coverage.
 If these items are found to be proper, the appropriate information will be entered onto Form DPS-MVI-5 or DPS-MVI-5A (Approved Automobile Log Sheet or Approved Motorcycle/Trailer Log Sheet).
 The old approval sticker will be removed before further inspection will be made.

 8. Official inspection stations shall be open for inspections at least eight (8) hours of each normal business day, with a certified inspector mechanic on duty.
 All official inspection stations shall be able to perform inspections twelve months of the year.
 A normal business day would be a day in a normal business week, Monday through Friday inclusive.

 9. When a vehicle is rejected, only one rejection sticker shall be issued before vehicle is approved.
 On a vehicle that has been rejected and displays a rejection sticker, the sticker shall not be removed until the inspection is complete.
 The vehicle should have been legally delivered to the station by means of legal registration, one trip permit or legally hauled.